 1. Great long-read on lack of prosecutorial follow-through on a traffic-violence case.

-2. Points out another #VisionZero failure point.
+2. Points out another failure point.

 3. He would have probably anyway, but seems certain that that driver is still out there driving.